Xali Gold Corp. Advances Pico Machay Gold Project in Peru - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Xali Gold Corp. has announced plans to advance the Pico Machay Gold Project in Peru, following the acquisition of the project through a Share Purchase Agreement with Pan American Silver Corp.
-The project is considered a fundamental acquisition for Xali Gold, and trading of the company’s shares will resume following the lifting of a trading halt.
-The company plans to commence fieldwork to explore high-potential targets, confirm grades, and conduct metallurgical testing, with the aim of updating the historic resource estimate and optimizing previous engineering studies.
-This move is expected to enhance the project’s economic potential and position Xali Gold for near-term production, leveraging current high gold prices.
+Xali Gold Corp. has announced plans to advance the Pico Machay Gold Project in Peru, a significant acquisition under a Share Purchase Agreement with Pan American Silver Corp.
+The project, located in a well-established mining district, boasts a historic resource of over 700,000 ounces of gold.
+Xali Gold intends to conduct fieldwork, including exploration and metallurgical testing, to update the resource estimate and optimize previous engineering studies.
+The company aims to move the project towards near-term production, capitalizing on current gold prices and leveraging the project’s low-cost, low-strip ratio open pit heap-leach potential.

 Spark’s Take on TSE:XGC Stock